Menu

 Results are securely emailed to you with commentary made by their in-house doctors, letting you know how to proceed with your health.

-Another trusted place you can order some more in-depth thyroid testing is LetsGetChecked, who offer countless tests that ship worldwide.
+Another trusted place you can order some more in-depth thyroid testing is LetsGetChecked, who offer countless tests that ship in the US.
 You can easily order thyroid antibody testing from their website too.

 Be Your Own Thyroid Advocate Book CoverSee also: